 Remember that the most crucial factor for getting into Berghain is the bouncer’s feeling when you get to the front of the queue.
 It doesn’t matter if you have a similar look to everyone else.
 Just bring a unique style and look like you are there to participate.
 Not gawk and judge what happens inside.

-I got in wearing green pants, a green sports jacket and trainers.
+I got in wearing green pants, a green sports jacket and trainers bought from a Berlin thrift store.
 Apparently, no black leather or Doc Maartens needed.

 Heed the no photos rule

 Most people have heard of the no filming or photos rule once inside the doors of Berghain.
 But excessively using your phone outside when in the line is probably hurting your chances of getting in.
 Berghain is a place where you disconnect from the world and get lost in electronic music.

 Know some techno club culture

 It’s not a Taylor Swift concert.
 So knowing which DJs are playing at Panorama Bar or the main room is recommended if the bouncer asks ‘Wen willst du heute Abend sehen’?
 If you get asked this, take a deep breath.
 You don’t have to speak German, but knowing when Marcell Dettmann is playing is a sign you are there to take part and not just observe.